 Validity | Israeli ETA for German Nationals

-The ETA is valid for short stays of up to 90 days, and is intended for tourists and non-working visitors.
+The ETA-IL is valid for short stays of up to 90 days, and is intended for tourists and non-working visitors.
 Once you have your ETA, you can use it for 2 years from the initial date of issue as long as your passport remains the same.

 The document itself is electronic, so all you will need to do is show it to the border officials at the airport upon being asked.